nuxt/website-v2/content/ru/guides/features/nuxt-components.md

 }
 ```

-Since Nuxt.js v2.10.0, if you have to set `prefetchLinks` to `false` but you want to prefetch a specific link, you can use the `prefetch` prop:
+Начиная с Nuxt.js v2.10.0, if you have to set `prefetchLinks` to `false` but you want to prefetch a specific link, you can use the `prefetch` prop:

 ```html
 <NuxtLink to="/about" prefetch>About page prefetched</NuxtLink>